 This figure will serve as a basis for figuring out the amount that you can actually relate directly to your business.
 The amount of time you spend working from home or the number of rooms used as office space are the factors based on which you can arrive at the figure which you can refer to as your rental expenses.

 Say, you have three rooms in your house and you only use one of them for your business purposes.
 If in one year you paid £1,000 Council Tax and £500 for electricity, the amount that you can claim as a rental expense is £500 (£1,500 divided by the number of rooms, i.e. three).
-Further, if you only work from home two or three days a week, the amount will have to be halved, coming down to £250 of allowable business expense.
+Further, if you only work from home two or three days a week, the amount will have to be halved, coming down to £250 of an allowable business expense.

-Similar to property costs, you can calculate a business proportion of the overall vehicle running costs to be deducted from your tax bill (note that tolls, congestion charges and parking fees can also be claimed as business travel costs, while trips between home and work are excluded from the allowable expenses category).
+Similar to property costs, you can calculate a business proportion of the overall vehicle running costs to be deducted from your tax bill (note that tolls, congestion charges, and parking fees can also be claimed as business travel costs, while trips between home and work are excluded from the allowable expenses category).
 Again, the simplified expenses scheme offers a more straightforward solution by enabling you to make flat rate deductions – 45p per mile for the first 10,000 miles per annum and 25p per mile after 10,000 miles.
-You need to keep accurate records of all your business trips and their details: dates, destinations, purpose of journey, and miles travelled.
+You need to keep accurate records of all your business trips and their details: dates, destinations, the purpose of journey, and miles traveled.
 Excel spreadsheets used to be the most popular method for maintaining such records; now you have a growing choice of mileage tracking apps to do the job for you.